 September 1999 Hearing Review Special Issue

-This article was published prior to the establishment of The Hearing Review website.
-To view a PDF version of the article, please click here.
+This article was published prior to the establishment of The Hearing Review‘s website.
+A PDF of this article can be downloaded by clicking here.

 Search the Hearing Review archives for other articles in this special edition…

 - Occupational Hearing Conservation: Unique Challenges and Opportunities, By Maurice Miller, PhD, Guest Editor.
 An introduction to some of the most pressing issues in occupational hearing conservation (OHC) and testing and the unique opportunities the field holds.

 - Historical Highlights in the Evolution of National Standards for Occupational Safety and Health, By John Franks, PhD.
 A retrospective look at legislation and standards relative to OHC.

 - How Can We Evaluate the Effectiveness of Occupational Hearing Conservation Programs?
 By Julia Doswell Royster, PhD, and Larry H. Royster, PhD.
 The available ways in which to assess the effectiveness of OHC programs with particular emphasis on audiometric database analysis (ADBA).

 - Understanding Noise Exposure Measurements.
 By John J. Earshen, PhD.
 A practical discussion on noise exposure measurements, the capabilities of contemporary measuring instruments, procedures, ad precautions.

 - Engineering Controls for Noise Abatement.
 By John Erdreich, PhD.
 Methods used by occupational hearing conservationists to help businesses quiet their workplace and provide safer working environments for employees.